avasdowney/club-cord/notes.md

 # General stats
 1. Number of members in the server
 2. Number of members offline/online (Seperate counts)
-	* for the state vector

-# Message stats
-Get a birds eye view of all the messages that are being sent on certain time intervals
-## Tasks
-1. Daily, Weekly and monthly counts for messages in each channel.
-(Done)
-2. Use the stats to see which channels are dead/need to be deleted
-3. Possible RL implementation with reccomendations to drive membership activity.
+	* Use 0 to represent offline, 1 to represent online

 # Audit logging
 Mine audit logging data (View Later)
-1. Create a filter for certain logs (Done)
+1. Create a general report for audit logs (Done)
+2. Filter audit logs by action
+3. Filter audit logs by date/time
+4. Filter audit logs by username/member

 # New Members
 Visualize server growth with filtered time frames.